 As well as iPhone and iPad, you can play the available games on your television through an Apple TV set-top-box.
 They are also available to users of an iMac or MacBook.
 And, iPod touch owners needn't feel left out, as it will work on that portable device too.

 MFi Bluetooth game controllers are supported by some of the games.
-And, since the arrival of iOS 13 and iPadOS 13 (plus macOS Catalina and tvOS 13) can also be linked to Xbox One and PS4 DualShock 4 controllers are also now compatible.
+Devices running iOS 13 and iPadOS 13 (plus macOS Catalina and tvOS 13) can also be linked to Xbox One and PS4 DualShock 4 controllers via Bluetooth.

 What games are available on Apple Arcade?

 Many of the games available on the service are "new and exclusive" to mobile platforms.

 Apple works with a large array of development partners, including Sega, Konami, Lego, Bossa Studios and the Cartoon Network.
-Each will provide games on a regular basis.
+Each provide games on a regular basis.

 The Arcade line-up is hand curated by Apple's team and have no adverts, ad tracking nor additional purchases.
 Apple is also contributing to the development costs, becoming a games publisher in its own light.

 Three top games to get you started

 As we've said there are 100s of games available to suit all styles of gaming.
-Three of our favourites so far are:
+Three of our favourites are:

 Sayonara Wild Hearts